Miller School of Medicine Continues Its Rise in NIH Research Grant Rankings

 “We are very proud that the Miller School of Medicine continues to climb in the NIH ranks, and that it continues to maintain its position as the top-ranked research medical school in Florida,” said interim Dean Laurence B. Gardner, M.D.
 “This outcome is entirely the result of the quality and efforts of our researchers.”

 This year, six Miller School departments ranked in the top 20 nationally against their peers: Neurosurgery (down 1 place, to No. 5), Human Genetics (up 16 places, to No. 8), Ophthalmology (maintained rank, at No. 8), Public Health Sciences (down 1 place, to No. 9), Otolaryngology (up 2 places, to No. 14), and Neurology (maintained rank, at No. 16).

-Other departments that moved up were, in order: Radiation Oncology (3 places, to No. 36), Biochemistry and Molecular Biology (2 places, to No. 41), Psychiatry and Behavioral Sciences (2 places, to No. 25), Medicine (1 place, to No. 51), and Physiology and Biophysics (1 place, to No. 62).
+Other departments that moved up were, in order: Psychiatry and Behavioral Sciences (2 places, to No. 25), Radiation Oncology (2 places, to No. 37), and Biochemistry and Molecular Biology (1 place, to No. 42).

 Twenty-five principal investigators received more than $1 million each, generating $59.891 million, or 54 percent of the Miller School’s total NIH funding.

 • Margaret A. Pericak-Vance, Ph.D., Director of the John P. Hussman Institute for Human Genomics, the Dr. John T. Macdonald Foundation Professor of Human Genetics, and Executive Vice Chair of the Dr. John T. Macdonald Foundation Department of Human Genetics, was the school’s highest NIH-funded researcher, with $9.015 million in awards, which earned her the No. 3 spot in a national field of 641, in the top 0.3 percent of her specialty.

 • Ralph L. Sacco, M.D., M.S., professor and Chairman of Neurology and Olemberg Family Chair in Neurological Disorders, was the school’s second-highest-funded Miller School researcher, with $6.910 million, making him No. 7 of 769, in the top 1 percent of his specialty.